Baret/pltcmd/notes_new_structure.md

 ## New package names

 The packages should match their group and artifact.
 The base package is `de.gleex.pltcmd`.
-Following should be `group.artifact[.possibly.more]`.
+Following should be `artifact[.possibly.more]`.

 ## Tests